top of page

 • Understand the goals.
 Make sure annual goals are specific, measurable, achievable, relevant and time-bound (“SMART”).
 The IEP should clearly state how progress will be measured.

 • Track implementation.
 Make sure the services in the IEP are actually provided.
-If something is missing, raise it with the school.
+If something is missing, discuss it with the school.

 • Focus on transition early.
 For older students, think about life after high school (college, vocational training, employment, independent living) and make sure the IEP addresses that.